Gao Jianli: Friend of Jing Ke

+Revenge for Jing Ke

-After his friend Jing Ke was killed during his assassination attempt on Qin Shi Huang, Gao changed his name and became an assistant in a wine shop, fearing reprisals from Qin Shi Huang.
+But the assassination was not successful, and Jing Ke was killed.
+After Jing Ke got killed during his assassination attempt on Qin Shi Huang, Gao changed his name and became an assistant in a wine shop, fearing reprisals from Qin Shi Huang.

 Gao Jianli's skill as a zhu player eventually came to the attention of the owner of the wine shop.
 Qin Shi Huang heard about Gao's ability and summoned Gao to play for him.
-When Gao's identity was eventually revealed, Qin Shi Huang had him blinded, but pardoned him due to his love of music.
+When Gao's identity was eventually revealed, Qin Shi Huang, who loved music, pardoned Gao and kept him as a palace musician, but had him blinded to prevent any potential assassination attempts.

-After a few performances the Emperor relaxed his guarding of Gao.
-Sensing the change, Gao secretly hid pieces of lead in the instrument, and when he got an opportunity, attempted to assassinate the Emperor himself, without success.
-Gao was subsequently executed.
+After a few performances Qin Shi Huang had relaxed his vigilance.
+Sensing the change, Gao secretly hid pieces of lead in his zhu, and attempted to bash dead the Emperor with the heavy metals-weighed instrument when he got an opportunity.
+He failed the attempt due to his blindness (the reason that the Emperor wanted him blinded in the first place) and was subsequently executed.

+Legacy

+Many scholars and authors in China prasised Gao Jianli for his determination to avenge his country and his friendship with Jing Ke.
+Ruan Yu (?-212) wrote a poem for Jing and Gao: